danielballan/personal-blog/content/posts/2020-03-07-reader-protocol.md

 [intake DataSources](https://intake.readthedocs.io/en/latest/api_base.html#intake.source.base.DataSource),
 and
 [databroker handlers](https://blueskyproject.io/event-model/external.html#handlers),
-had similar goals and some overlap in their approach, but none combine all of:
+have similar goals and some overlap in their approach, but none combine all of:

 * A very small API that rhymes with the usage for opening and reading files in Python